 If you are applying for a Voice grant, Voice will decide upon your application within six weeks of the deadline according to the schedule above.
-This doesn't apply for Sudden Opportunity grant which follow a different process (mentioned in the schedule as well).
-Please note that an organisation can apply for multiple grants but can only be contracted for one at a time.
-Please note this only applies to the lead applicant; you can be a co-applicant in a reasonable number of proposals.
+This does not apply for Sudden Opportunity grant which follow a different process.
+Note that an organisation can apply for multiple grants but can only be contracted for one at a time.
+This only applies to the lead applicant thus, you can be a co-applicant in a reasonable number of proposals.